-To calculate how much you should gain, first work out your pre-pregnancy body mass index (BMI).
+To calculate how much weight you should gain, you can start by determining your pre-pregnancy body mass index (BMI).

-Your pre-pregnancy weight (in kilograms) divided by the square of your height (in metres).
+Your pre-pregnancy weight (in kilograms) divided by the square of your height (in metres)

-So if you weighed 68kg and you’re 1.7m tall, your BMI calculation would be 68/ 1.7 x 1.7 = 23.5.
+For example, if you weighed 68kg and you’re 1.7m tall, your BMI calculation would be 68/(1.7 x 1.7) = 23.5

 You can use the healthdirect BMI calculator to work out your pre-pregnancy BMI.

 Your pre-pregnancy BMI will indicate your weight category:

 - BMI of less than 18.5 — underweight

 - BMI of 18.5 to 24.9 — in a healthy weight range